MACultural Anthropology

 Entrance exam description:

-The application interview via Skype will include a discussion on the following topics:
+The online application interview will include a discussion on the following topics:

 The applicant should choose one of the well-known figures from the history of anthropology – Clifford Geertz, Edmund Leach, Bronislaw Malinowski, Margaret Mead – and review his/her works and achievements in the fields of anthropology.